 Here are some myths about websites and the internet:

-"I found it on the internet, so it must be true."
+"I researched it online, so it must be true."

-Unlike articles that appear in periodicals or materials that the LLRC (Library and Learning Resource Center) owns, many items appearing on the World Wide Web are not "filtered" or reviewed by editors or authorities on the subject before publication.
+Unlike articles from the Norco College Library Databases, many items appearing on the internet are not "filtered" or reviewed by editors or authorities before publication.
 That means anyone anywhere can put anything on the Internet.

 Accuracy.
 If your page lists the author and institution that published the page and provides a way of contacting him/her and…